 - add option to discard small files below “x” bytes

-- diagnostic logging files now include date/time; old log files, empty log files, automatically removed
+- diagnostic log files now include date/time; old log files, empty log files, automatically removed

 - added message logging support to dbmgr